-One reason utilities are interested in a well-developed process is to ensure the commissioning facilities perform as expected.
+One reason utilities are interested in a well-developed process is to ensure the substation commissioning facilities perform as expected.
 Additionally, large utility projects involve many types of companies such as project developers, contractors, EPC firms, equipment manufacturers, and the interconnected utility.

 The following summarizes some general recommendations:

 - Commissioning Process General Requirements